-Try Huevos Motulenos which is eggs, black beans and cheese served on tortillas with a spicy salsa.
+Try Huevos Motulenos which is eggs, black beans and cheese served on tortillas with spicy salsa.
 Or perhaps, Chilaquiles, small tortillas cooked in a red or green sauce, smothered in cheese, onion, cilantro (coriander) and sour cream.
-How substantial does that sound.
+How substantially does that sound?
 You can keep your Bircher Muesili – this is the punchy food that wakes up the senses!

 Lunchtimes can be anything from the ubiquitous Fish Tacos to a delicious Ceviche of local fish cured in lime juice.

 Dinners can include the impressive Tikin Xic which is a whole fish marinated in spices and tangy oranges wrapped in a banana leaf and steamed.
 The aroma as you unwrap this delicious dish is the essence of Mexico dining.

 I recall the first time I heard that someone ate a mole in Mexico.
 I thought it was like the grizzly cuisine from Peru where one eats Guinea Pigs!
 Eeek.
 Luckily, no small furry animals are injured in the making of a classic Mexican Mole Poblano!
 It is, in fact, a rich brown sauce that’s generally served over enchiladas or meat and can comprise a fruit, chilli pepper, nuts, cinnamon, cumin and, (oooh la la) chocolate combination that electrifies any dish.

 It looks like a delicious rich gravy but is a much spicier and flavourful treat for your taste buds and is definitely one of the best things to do in Riviera Maya.